Best Practices for Managing a Culturally Diverse Team

 Your culturally diverse team brings many strengths, innovative ideas, and points of view to the table as you work together toward common goals.
 However, the cultural diversity that brings strengths to your organization can also pose challenges in communication and cohesiveness.

 The ability to manage a culturally diverse team is a prerequisite for success in the future workplace, including recruiting and hiring talent.
 Creating an environment where colleagues from different backgrounds can harness their unique skills and work together effectively is key to achieving diverse high-performance teams.
 Take a look at these best practices for managing a culturally diverse team.

 Acknowledge Language Differences & Establish Policies

 Speaking in a common language helps ease communication barriers.
 When you manage a team that speaks multiple native languages, establishing clear policies about language use can deflect potential tensions, misunderstandings, and embarrassment.

 For starters, normalize the practice of asking people to repeat themselves or asking for an explanation of individual words.
 Disseminate procedures and safety rules in multiple languages if needed.
-You may also want to establish a policy that says that if anyone enters a room who doesn’t understand the language being spoken, everyone in the room should switch to the default language (in most cases, English, if the company is global).
+You may also want to establish a policy that says that everyone in the room should switch to the default language if anyone enters a room who doesn’t understand the language.

 Create a Psychologically Safe Space to Work In